 The second type of aphasia is known as nonfluent or expressive aphasia.
 This type of aphasia is so named because individuals with this diagnosis have difficulty producing speech; however their sentences are correct and understandable.

 Those who have nonfluent aphasia can easily understand direct, straightforward sentences.
 But, they may have difficulty comprehending sentences that are complicated or less direct.
 With nonfluent aphasia, reading may be no issue.
 On the other hand, writing may be problematic.

 Aphasia by the Numbers

-· It's hard to believe, in today's hyper- connected, information rich society, 84.5% of the general public has never heard
+- It’s hard to believe, in today’s hyper- connected, information rich society, 84.5% of the general public has never heard of Aphasia.

-· Aphasia is a more prevalent neurological disability than cerebral palsy, multiple sclerosis, muscular dystrophy, or
+- Aphasia is a more prevalent neurological disability than cerebral palsy, multiple sclerosis, muscular dystrophy, or Parkinson’s disease.